 Tolls.
 The largest part of the Commission's revenues is derived from the collection of all rates, rents, fees, charges, fines or other income derived by the Commission from the vehicular usage of the System and all rights to receive the same (as defined in the Senior Indenture, collectively the "Tolls").
 The Tolls are pledged to secure the Commission's outstanding turnpike revenue bonds issued under the Senior Indenture (collectively, the "Turnpike Revenue Bonds" or "Senior Revenue Bonds") and other parity and subordinate obligations under the Senior Indenture (including certain interest rate swap agreements), which are subject to or may be issued under the terms of the Senior Indenture.
-As of the date of this Official Statement, \$5,456,620,000 aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
-Upon the issuance of the 2018B Bonds and the refunding of the Refunded 2017B Bonds, \$5,457,500,000 aggregate principal amount of Turnpike Revenue Bonds will be Outstanding under the Senior Indenture.
-The foregoing amount includes certain notes evidencing and securing \$250,000,000 in loans (issued in five tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services (the "EB-5 Loans"), the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans.
-Also included in the principal amount outstanding under the Senior Indenture on the date of this Official Statement is \$886,925,000 aggregate principal amount of floating rate notes ("FRNs"), which includes direct purchase obligations in the principal amount of \$243,650,000.
-Upon the issuance of the 2018B Bonds and the refunding of the Refunded 2017B Bonds, \$887,805,000 aggregate principal amount of FRNs will be Outstanding, which includes direct purchase obligations in the principal amount of \$103,330,000.
-Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$978,836,000.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION -CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines."
+As of the date of this Official Statement, \$5,425,005,000 in aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
+The principal amount outstanding under the Senior Indenture on the date of this Official Statement includes (i) certain notes evidencing and securing \$295,000,000 in loans (issued in six tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services (the "EB-5 Loans"), the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan (see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans); (ii) \$862,805,000 aggregate principal amount of floating rate notes ("FRNs"); and (iii) a direct purchase obligation in the principal amount of \$103,330,000, consisting of the Refunded 2017C Bonds, which is being refunded with proceeds of the First Series Bonds.
+Upon the issuance of the First Series Bonds and the refunding of the Refunded 2017C Bonds, \$5,406,040,000 in aggregate principal amount of Turnpike Revenue Bonds will be Outstanding under the Senior Indenture.

+Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$942,280,000.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines."
 The Tolls are not pledged to secure the Subordinate Revenue Bonds (as defined below), the Special Revenue Bonds (as defined below), the Oil Franchise Tax Revenue Bonds (as defined below) and the Registration Fee Revenue Bonds (as defined below).
 Certain payments made from moneys in the General Reserve Fund which are derived from Tolls are, however, pledged on a wholly subordinate basis to secure payments due on Subordinate Revenue Bonds and Special Revenue Bonds.